The beautiful Garretstown Beach is arguably one of the best beaches in Cork.

 Below, you’ll find a handful of things to see and do a stone’s throw from Garretstown Beach (plus places to eat and where to grab a post-adventure pint!).

-Conveniently located at the start of the Wild Atlantic Way, this picturesque coastal town is full of colourful streetscapes and narrow winding roads full of secret spots.
+Conveniently located at the start of the Wild Atlantic Way, the picturesque little town of Kinsale is full of colourful streetscapes and narrow winding roads full of secret spots.

 2. Walks galore